infu/nftanvil/apps/docs/docs/sdk/integration.md

 );
 ```

-First we instantiate an actor to the exact Pwr canister which depends on user account id.
+First we instantiate an actor to the exact Pwr canister which depends on the user account id.

 Pwr is where fungible tokens are held, including our wrapped ICP.
 There are currently 32 canisters and each user gets serviced by exactly one of these depending on their account id.